tendermint/liquidity/x/liquidity/spec/README.md

 This document specifies the liquidity module of the Cosmos SDK that serves AMM (Automated Market Makers) style decentralized liquidity providing and coin swap functions.

-The module enable you to create a liquidity pool, deposit coins, or withdraw coins from the liquidity pool, and request a coin swap to the liquidity pool.
+The module enables you to create a liquidity pool, deposit coins, or withdraw coins from the liquidity pool, and request a coin swap to the liquidity pool.

 This module is available in the Cosmos Hub and other blockchains that are based on the Cosmos SDK.